-Also known as Phase 1b, the 'Cotswold Canals Connected' restoration section of the Stroudwater Navigation covers a distance of about 6.1 km (3.8 miles).
+Also known as Phase 1b, the 'Cotswold Canals Connected' restoration section of the Stroudwater Canal covers a distance of about 6.1 km (3.8 miles).

 This is between Ocean Railway Bridge in Stonehouse and Saul Junction, with its connection to the national waterways network.
 (See Phase 1b route.)

 - reinstatement of about 1,600m (the 'missing mile') of infilled canal between the A38 and Oldbury Brook (Chipmans Platt, Eastington)

 - establishment of a new Public Right of Way (towpath) along new canal section above (deferred from Phase 1a)

 - new route under M5 (using existing river bridge)

 - construction of new A38 road bridges (completed in 2020)

 - moving utilities (pipes & fibre optic cables etc.)

 - construction of a new railway bridge at Stonehouse

 - reinstatement of three other bridges